SunnyHaze/Sunnyhaze/README.md

 ### Self introduction
 - 📫 I am a Chinese undergraduate of Sichuan University🐼, majoring in computer science and technology💻.
-- 🔭 I’m currently working on CS224N.
+- 🔭 I’m currently working on Compiler & Mantra-Net.
 - 🌱 I’m currently learning ML and DL, especially NLP.
 <!--
 **SunnyHaze/Sunnyhaze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.